Wipeout 3: Gameplay

-Wipeout 3 is a racing game that retains the same basic elements of its predecessors, and introduces players to the F7200 Anti-Gravity Race League.
-Set in 2116, players control futuristic anti-gravity ships owned by racing corporations and pilot them on eight circuits (plus four hidden prototype tracks).
+Wipeout 3 is a racing game that retains the same basic elements of its predecessors.
+The game is set in the future, where players control futuristic anti-gravity ships owned by eight different racing corporations and pilot them on eight circuits.
 Each craft is equipped with an energy shield that absorbs damage sustained on the track; if the shield is disabled, the player's craft can be knocked out of the race.
 Shields are regenerated in a pit lane set apart from the main course.
 The less time is spent in the pit lane, the less the shield will regenerate.
 In addition to shields, each racing craft contains airbrakes for navigating tight corners, as well as a "Hyperthrust" option.
 Players can activate Hyperthrust to increase their speed, but using Hyperthrust drains energy from the shields, making the craft more vulnerable.
 Scattered across each raceway are weapon grids that bestow random power-ups or items.
 Wipeout 3 adds new weapons in addition to the five retained from previous games.
-Several weapons are defensive: for example, the gravity shield protects the craft from attacks and collisions for a time period.
-Offensive weapons are also available: crafts can use rockets, Multi-Missiles and mines to disable competitors.
-Players can use an autopilot to coast through difficult turns safely.
+Players can use rockets, missiles, or mines to disable enemies, or shield themselves from harm with defensive items.

+Wipeout 3 features six game modes.
 The single race mode awards medals to the top three finishers.
 Each contestant must reach checkpoints on the course within a certain amount of time, or be ejected from the race.
 Winning consecutive gold medals unlocks new tracks and crafts.
-Wipeout 3 features several other game modes, including challenges to complete courses in a set time.
-In the "Eliminator" mode, players gain points for destroying competitors and finishing laps.
-The "Tournament" mode has players competing on several tracks, with points being awarded for placement in each race.
+Other game modes include time trials and challenge modes; an "Eliminator" deathmatch-type mode, players gain points for destroying competitors and finishing laps; and a "Tournament" mode where players are awarded points for standing across multiple races.
 Players can engage in two-player racing via a split-screen option.